Step 4: Full View

 Should Engineer Intern D refuse to execute the policy-violating revision on the grounds that Engineer W's sign-off promise does not discharge the intern's independent ethical culpability, or comply in reliance on the licensed supervisor's assumption of formal responsibility?

-Refuse Revision and Escalate to DOT Board's choice Refuse to execute the policy-violating revision on the grounds that Engineer W's sign-off promise does not discharge the intern's independent ethical obligation, and escalate the policy conflict to higher DOT authority with full disclosure of the directive and its cost-allocation implications.
+O1 Refuse to execute the policy-violating revision on the grounds that Engineer W's sign-off promise does not discharge the intern's independent ethical obligation, and escalate the policy conflict to higher DOT authority with full disclosure of the directive and its cost-allocation implications.
+Board's choice

 The Supervisor Sign-Off Non-Exculpation Constraint establishes that a supervising engineer's explicit offer to sign off does not relieve a subordinate of independent ethical culpability for knowingly participating in a policy-violating design revision.
 The Subordinate Complicity Prohibition bars Engineer Intern D from executing the revision regardless of who ultimately seals the document.
 The Kantian universalizability test reveals that a maxim permitting interns to comply with policy-violating directives whenever a supervisor accepts sign-off responsibility would, if universalized, systematically enable senior engineers to launder policy circumvention through subordinates.
 The Intern Epistemic Humility Obligation counsels deference to supervisory judgment but only within the range of reasonable professional discretion, not where the directive unambiguously violates clear written policy.